+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The sustainable investment strategy used by the Investment Manager is as follows:

-The Fund is actively managed and invests at least two-thirds of its assets in equity and equity related securities of companies worldwide.
+The Fund is actively managed and invests at least two-thirds of its assets in equity and equity related securities of European companies.